A Systematic Survey of General Sparse Matrix-Matrix Multiplication: Introduction

-This study follows the guidelines of the systematic literature review proposed by Kitchenham \cite{Kitchenham2004}, which is initially used in medical science but later gained interest in other fields as well.
+To the best of our knowledge, this is the first survey paper that overviews the developments of SpGEMM over the past decades.
+The goal of this survey is to present a working knowledge of the underlying theory and practice of SpGEMM for solving large-scale scientific problems, and provide an overview of the algorithms, data structures, and libraries available.
+This survey covers the sparse formats, application domains, challenging problems, architecture-oriented optimization techniques, and performance evaluation of available implementations.
+This study follows the guidelines of the systematic literature review proposed by Kitchenham \cite{Kitchenham2004}, which was initially used in medical science but later gained interest in other fields as well.
 According to the three main phases: planning, conducting, and reporting, we have formulated the following research questions:

 \textbf{RQ1}: What are the applications of SpGEMM, and how are they formulated?